jupyterhub/nativeauthenticator/docs/source/options.md

 c.NativeAuthenticator.use_google_libpam = True
 ```

-This is particularly useful when you want system users to log into mutliple services on the server using a single 2FA credential shared through the `/home/user/.google_authenticator` file.
+This is particularly useful when you want system users to log into mutliple services on the server using a single 2FA credential shared between the services through the `/home/user/.google_authenticator` file.